Extending the Reach of Alberta Ballet

 • Outreach Classes – Free dance programs for marginalized youth, including year-round sessions at Calgary’s Centre for Newcomers and community-specific workshops across Alberta.

-• Powwow and Ballet – A six-week program co-taught by ballet teacher and powwow dancer in partnership with the Indigenous Sport Council of Alberta.
+• Powwow and Ballet – A six-week program co-taught by a ballet teacher and powwow dancer in partnership with the Indigenous Sport Council of Alberta.
 These classes strengthen identity and belonging through movement based in cultural exchange.

 Each program is developed with community partners and evaluated to ensure impact.
 We’re committed to building sustainable funding that allows these initiatives to thrive.